ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

     - Options that activate special LISFLOOD features, such as simulate reservoirs, perform split routing, etc.
     - Options to activate the reporting of additional output maps and time series (e.g. soil moisture maps)

-    The complete list of available options is contained in [OptionTserieMaps.xml file](https://ec-jrc.github.io/lisflood-code/2_ESSENTIAL_default-settings-file/).
+    The complete list of available options and default values is contained in [OptionTserieMaps.xml file](https://github.com/ec-jrc/lisflood-code/blob/master/src/lisflood/OptionTserieMaps.xml).

     Users are not obliged to include all available options in Settings.xml file: if one option is not specified in Settings.xml, the default option will be automatically used.
     If Users leave the ‘lfoptions’ element empty, LISFLOOD will simply run using default options (i.e. run model without optional modules; only report most basic output files).
     However, the ‘lfoptions’ element itself (i.e. <lfoptions> </lfoptions>) has to be present, even if empty.

-    Default option values can be found in file [OptionTserieMaps.xml file](https://ec-jrc.github.io/lisflood-code/2_ESSENTIAL_default-settings-file/) in LISFLOOD code folder.

 + <span style="color:green"> **lfuser:**</span> it contains user-defined definition of **paths** to all in- and output files, and main model parameters (calibration + time-related).